Unlocking the Flavors: Mastering the Art of Cooking Garlic in a Pan

 - Timing is key: Keep a close eye on the garlic while cooking, as it can quickly go from golden brown to burnt.
 Remove it from the heat once it reaches a desirable color to avoid any bitterness.

-- Experiment with seasonings: Enhance the flavor of your pan-cooked garlic by adding herbs or spices.
-A sprinkle of dried rosemary, thyme, or chili flakes can take your dish to the next level.
+- Experiment with seasonings: Enhance the flavor of your pan-cooked garlic by adding herbs or spices, such as dried rosemary, thyme, or chili flakes.

 By following these steps and incorporating your own personal touch, you will soon become a master of cooking garlic in a pan.
 The caramelized, aromatic goodness of pan-cooked garlic will elevate your culinary creations and impress your family and friends.
 So, grab a pan, some garlic cloves, and let the sizzling commence!